zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 If the "discussion doesn't illuminate what you are trying to communicate", it's worth asking: why is that?
 If it were because the commenters were for some perverse reason pretending _en masse_ to not understand your clear and correct explanations, then that would be bad.
 But if it's because your explanations are not, in fact, clear and correct, then disappointment was inevitable: commenters can't illuminate what you're trying to communicate if you didn't successfully communicate it.

-As a perennial _Less Wrong_ author of over 100 posts—including nine Curated posts, including four voted Best of _Less Wrong_ in [2019 (#9)](https://www.lesswrong.com/posts/DoPo4PDjgSySquHX8/heads-i-win-tails-never-heard-of-her-or-selective-reporting), [2021 (#31)](https://www.lesswrong.com/posts/dYspinGtiba5oDCcv/feature-selection), [2023 (#14)](https://www.lesswrong.com/posts/pYWA7hYJmXnuyby33/alignment-implications-of-llm-successes-a-debate-in-one-act), and [2024 (#33)](https://www.lesswrong.com/posts/8yCXeafJo67tYe5L4/and-all-the-shoggoths-merely-players)—I have the experience to testify on this matter.
+As a perennial _Less Wrong_ author of over 100 posts—[including](https://www.lesswrong.com/posts/8cWMX6L8St8k9pPRC/comment-on-endogenous-epistemic-factionalization) [some](https://www.lesswrong.com/posts/K2Ae2vmAKwhiwKEo5/terrified-comments-on-corrigibility-in-claude-s-constitution) [nine](https://www.lesswrong.com/posts/mB95aqTSJLNR9YyjH/message-length) [Curated](https://www.lesswrong.com/posts/sGEJi9wFT3Gdqg2nM/the-standard-analogy) [posts](https://www.lesswrong.com/posts/MN4NRkMw7ggt9587K/firming-up-not-lying-around-its-edge-cases-is-less-broadly), including four voted Best of _Less Wrong_ in [2019 (#9)](https://www.lesswrong.com/posts/DoPo4PDjgSySquHX8/heads-i-win-tails-never-heard-of-her-or-selective-reporting), [2021 (#31)](https://www.lesswrong.com/posts/dYspinGtiba5oDCcv/feature-selection), [2023 (#14)](https://www.lesswrong.com/posts/pYWA7hYJmXnuyby33/alignment-implications-of-llm-successes-a-debate-in-one-act), and [2024 (#33)](https://www.lesswrong.com/posts/8yCXeafJo67tYe5L4/and-all-the-shoggoths-merely-players)—I have the experience to testify on this matter.
 Yes, it is disappointing when a post doesn't land in the comment section the way I wanted it to, but it's obviously not because commenters are culpably witholding their illumination of my precious ideas.
 It's because writing about ideas is hard and I don't always get it right.
 Sometimes I'm wrong, sometimes I'm confused, sometimes I don't write clearly—[and](https://www.lesswrong.com/posts/XbXJZjwinkoQXu4db/funk-tunul-s-legacy-or-the-legend-of-the-extortion-war) [it](https://www.lesswrong.com/posts/67NrgoFKCWmnG3afd/you-ll-never-persuade-people-like-that) [shows](https://www.lesswrong.com/posts/rzFrwWvvpgzfnwSeB/some-basic-level-of-mutual-respect-about-whether-other) in the comment section and the karma score.
 I certainly prefer it when the discussion illuminates what I was trying to communicate, but the only real way to accomplish that is by me writing something that commenters as individuals find illuminating—and there's always the possibility of that not happening when people are being honest, rather than colluding to flatter the author's ego. ["Yes, and—" requires the possibility of "No, because—"](https://www.lesswrong.com/posts/Pwg7nmjkx8mxmE6gF/yes-and-requires-the-possibility-of-no-because).

 (As for "implying that they are superior in their dismissal of your irrational and dumb ideas", I suppose it's true that when someone rejects an idea, that [creates a logical implication that the rejecter thinks they're more rational than the idea-proposer on that topic](https://www.overcomingbias.com/p/disagreement-ishtml).
 It's a weirdly petty implication to focus on, though.
 Who cares?)